The 7th International Competition on Human Identification at a Distance (HID 2026)

 - Google Drive

-Since the accuracy in the HID 2022 competition is close to saturation, we switched to a more challenging dataset, SUSTech-Competition, since HID 2023.
-SUSTech-Competition was collected in the summer of 2022, under the approval of the Southern University of Science and Technology Institutional Review Board.
-It contains 859 subjects and many variations including clothing, carrying conditions, and view angles have been considered during the data collection.
-To reduce participants’ burden on data pre-processing, we will provide human body silhouettes.
-The silhouettes are obtained from the original videos by a deep person detector and a segmentation model provided by our sponsor, Watrix Technology.
+SUSTech-Competition was collected in summer 2022, with the approval of the Southern University of Science and Technology Institutional Review Board.
+It contains 859 subjects.
+The data collection covers real-world variations, including clothing changes, carrying conditions, and view angles.
+To reduce participants’ burden on data pre-processing, we provide human body silhouettes.
+The silhouettes are obtained from the original videos using a person detector and a segmentation model provided by our sponsor, Watrix Technology.

-All silhouette images will be resized to a fixed size 128 x 128.
-We will not remove bad-quality silhouettes manually.
-As shown in the figure, the silhouettes are not of perfect quality.
-Some noises in real applications are involved.
-The noises make the competition more challenging.
-It also makes the competition a good simulation of real applications.
+All silhouette images are resized to a fixed size of 128 X 128.
+We do not manually remove low-quality silhouettes.
+As shown in the figure, the silhouettes are not perfectly clean.
+This is common in real applications due to imperfect detection and segmentation.
+Keeping these noisy samples makes the task more challenging and also makes the benchmark closer to real deployment scenarios.

 Evaluation protocol